Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 3. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

-4. In the Azure Stack Hub administrator portal, in the hub menu, select **+ Create a resource**.
+4. In the Azure Stack Hub administrator portal, in the left menu, select **+ Create a resource**.

 5. On the New blade, select **Data + Storage** and then select **Storage account - blob, file, table, queue**.